-Passenger Vehicle System
+Passenger Vehicle Road Charge System

-- The Department of Motor Vehicles (DMV) could be the lead agency with oversight to implement a passenger vehicles road charge program. - As the oversight and taxing agency, DMV would have the responsibility to certify and audit the private, third-party vendors, or Commercial Account Managers (CAM), similar to the DMV's existing business partner process. - The CAM would enroll participants, collect mileages, calculate the road charges and fuel tax credits due (if any), submit invoices to vehicle owners, collect the tax amount due from taxpayers, and submit the revenue to DMV. - The state would designate multiple certified CAMs, allowing taxpayers to choose what works best for them in terms of account management and reporting options. - Multiple types of reporting options would be offered.
-No location sharing would be required. - Collection of road charges can follow the existing enforcement process used by toll agencies in cooperation with the DMV.
-This system is in place and only needs minor adjustments to incorporate a RUC.
+- The DMV would be the lead agency with oversight to implement a road charge program. - The road charge would be tied to each vehicle's VIN and stored as a tax record. - As the oversight and taxing agency, DMV would have the responsibility to certify and audit the private, third-party vendors, or Commercial Account Managers (CAM). - The CAM would enroll participants, collect mileages, calculate the road charges, submit invoices to vehicle owners, collect the tax amount due from taxpayers, and submit the revenue to DMV. - The state would designate multiple certified CAMs, allowing taxpayers to choose what works best for them in terms of account management and reporting options. - Multiple types of reporting options would be offered.
+No location sharing would be required.